 |

-THE MARYLAND AND PENNSYLVANIA RAILROAD
+MARYLAND & PENNSYLVANIA RAILROAD

 |

-| Builder: Pennsylvania Railroad | Type: 4-6-0 | Class: G2 | Number: 597 |
+Builder: Pennsylvania Railroad | Type: 4-6-0 | Class: G2 | Number: 597 |

-| Built: October, 1881 | Retired: September, 1914 | ||
+Built: October, 1881 | Retired: September, 1914 | ||

-| Drivers: 50" | Cylinders: 18 x 22 | Operating Pressure: 125 lbs. | Tractive Effort: 15,150 lbs. |
+Drivers: 50" | Cylinders: 18 x 22 | Operating Pressure: 125 lbs. | Tractive Effort: 15,150 lbs. |

-| Light Weight - Engine & Tender: | Tender Coal Capacity: | Tender Water Capacity: 2,400 gal. | |
+Light Weight - Engine & Tender: | Tender Coal Capacity: | Tender Water Capacity: 2,400 gal. | |

 Weight in Working Order |